What is Serverless & How Does it Work?

 IBM Cloud Functions is a serverless computing platform provided by IBM Cloud.
 It allows you to write and run code in response to events without the need to manage or provision servers.
 You can upload your code, and IBM Cloud Functions handles everything required to run and scale your code with high availability.

 It supports multiple programming languages like JavaScript, Python, Java, Swift, and more.
-IBM Cloud Functions can be used for a variety of use cases like web and mobile back-ends, data processing, and IoT, among others.
+IBM Cloud Functions can be used for various cases, such as web and mobile back-ends, data processing, and IoT.
 You can trigger IBM Cloud Functions through various events like HTTP requests, messages from other IBM Cloud services like Message Hub, or timer-based triggers.

 API Gateway